Vågå Municipality: Name

 Historically, the name of the municipality was spelled Vaage.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Vaagaa.
 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
-Prior to this change, the name was spelled Vaagaa with the digraph "aa", and after this reform, the name was spelled Vågå, using the letter å instead.
-The letter å has a long vowel similar to "oh" or "aw", like in the American pronunciation of "cold" or "oar."
+Prior to this change, the name was spelled Vaagaa with the digraph ⟨aa⟩, and after this reform, the name was spelled Vågå, using the letter ⟨å⟩ instead.
+The letter ⟨å⟩ indicates a long vowel similar to "oh" or "aw", like in the American pronunciations of "cold" or "oar."

 Coat of arms

 The coat of arms was granted on 23 August 1985.
 The official blazon is "Gules, a reindeer springing Or" (På raud grunn eit springande gull reinsdyr på skrå oppover).
 This means the arms have a red field (background) and the charge is a springing reindeer.
 The reindeer has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The design symbolizes the importance of reindeer herding and hunting.
 It is also based on a character in Henrik Ibsen's book Peer Gynt, who rides on a reindeer bull over the Besseggen mountains.
 Ibsen got the idea for this book from a local story.
 The arms were designed by Hans H. Holm and redrawn by Ola T. Rybakken.
 The municipal flag has the same design as the coat of arms.